squid-cache/squid-cache.github.io/docs/ExternalLinks.md

 ---
 ---
-# External resoruces and links
+# External resources and links

 Here go resources to external sites which might be of interest to developers and users.